zengkeat/Search-News-Restaurant-Events-using-RESTApi/README.md

 <br>
 <br>

-# Step to setup the project using Visual Studio(Window):
+# Steps to setup the project in Visual Studio(Window):
 ## Step1:
   - Download the repository and unzip the file